 You can organize products by grids and include extra features like user reviews right on the homepage.
 This theme relies heavily on photography and square grid-like page elements.

-But I also think it’s generic enough to support any market including digital products.
+As a bonus, I think it’s generic enough to support any market including digital products.
 The footer has a newsletter signup form along with icons for payment methods & social media.

 Debut is rather simple but it works great for shop owners who use quality product photography.